 Immunotherapy augments a patient’s own immune system in order to attack cancer cells.
-For mesothelioma cancer patients, the treatment option is currently only available through participation in clinical trials.
+For mesothelioma cancer patients, the immunotherapy treatments are currently available as a new standard option as well as through participation in clinical trials.

-Immunotherapy, or biotherapy, is an emerging treatment option that has shown promise in treating various types of cancer.
-For mesothelioma patients, the most favorable results have been achieved when immunotherapy drugs are used in multimodal treatment approaches.
+Immunotherapy is an emerging treatment option that has proven to be a major advance in treating various types of cancer.
+For mesothelioma patients, clinical trials have shown that some immunotherapy drugs are effective treatments and are now recommended treatment options.

 Types of Immunotherapy

 There are many types of immunotherapy that are being tested to treat mesothelioma and other kinds of cancer.
 Immunotherapy treatment can be broken up into two broad categories based on how the treatment influences a patient’s immune system.
 Active immunotherapy evokes a lasting response within the immune system through use of immune memory.
 It works by stimulating the immune system to act against the cancer cells.

 Passive immunotherapy produces the desired cellular reaction by introducing synthetic immune proteins into a patient’s body to help fight cancer.
 Because the reaction is caused by the introduction of these cells and immune memory is not triggered, the immune response is temporary.
 Repeated doses of passive immunotherapy treatments may be required.

 There are four main types of immunotherapy which fall under the active or passive category:

 - Adoptive cell transfer

 Each type of immunotherapy comes with its own possible side effects and benefits.

 Adoptive Cell Transfer